overblog/GraphQLBundle/docs/annotations/arguments-transformer.md

-# The Input Builder service
+# The Arguments Transformer service

 When using annotation, as we use classes to describe our GraphQL objects, it is also possible to create and populate classes instances using GraphQL data.
 If a class is used to describe a GraphQL Input, this same class can be instanciated to hold the corresponding GraphQL Input data.
-This is where the `Input Builder` comes into play.
+This is where the `Arguments Transformer` comes into play.
 Knowing the matching between GraphQL types and PHP classes, the service is able to instanciate a PHP classes and populate it with data based on the corresponding GraphQL type.
-To invoke the Input Builder, we use the `input` expression function in our resolvers.
+To invoke the Arguments Transformer, we use the `input` expression function in our resolvers.

-## the `input` function in expression language
+## the `arguments` function in expression language

-The `input` function take two parameter, a GraphQL type (in GraphQL notation, eventually with the "[]" and "!") and a variable containing data.
+The `arguments` function take two parameters, a mapping of arguments name and their type, like `name => type`.
+The type is in GraphQL notation, eventually with the "[]" and "!".
+The data are indexed by argument name.
-This function will use the `Input Builder` service to create an instance of the PHP class matching the GraphQL type if it has one and using a property accessor, it will populate the instance, and will use the `validator` service to validate it.
+This function will use the `Arguments Transformer` service to transform the list of arguments into their corresponding PHP class if it has one and using a property accessor, it will populate the instance, and will use the `validator` service to validate it.
 The transformation is done recursively.
 If an Input include another Input as field, it will also be populated the same way.

 For example: